 A built-in bookcase can also look amazing and can help to frame a room in a practical and beautiful way.
 You can build the bookcase as a series of sections that fit together sort of like a modular system.
 You can have fixed sections for the top and the bottom and removable shelves in between.
 There’s a nice tutorial on instructions which explains how something like this can be designed and put together.

-A great way to use an empty wall space on a hallway or in a space like the bedroom for example is by turning it into a built-in wardrobe.
+A great way to use an empty wall space in a hallway or in a space like a bedroom for example is by turning it into a built-in wardrobe.
 You can have the unit made out of plywood and it can have a super simple frame and a basic design.
-Then you can built a fake wall around it and make it look as if it’s built into it.
+Then you can build a fake wall around it and make it look as if it’s built into it.
 It’s a nice way to achieve a simple and modern look.
 Check out instructables for additional details about this sort of project.